msahebhonar/MySQLJsonDepth/README.md

 # MySQLJsonDepth
-This repository explores the maximum nesting depth of JSON structures in MySQL 8.
+This project demonstrates the process of generating and storing deeply nested JSON structures in MySQL 8 using SQLAlchemy and Python.
+It explores the capabilities of MySQL's JSON column type, testing the practical depth and limits of nested JSON storage.